jzhang1/CANDEV-2020-Team2112/notes/design.md

   - Long term would like real time stream processing capabilities
   - Public read permission
     - Write permission only for data importer
+  - Once per day batch update to database
+  - Data does not have to be updated once written

 #### Azure Table Store
 - Streaming: Azure Stream Analytics